 It wasn’t until I discovered that a real-life homeschooling friend blogged that it occurred to me that real people (even British people!) had blogs too.
-With the help of my lovely tecky husband I created Navigating By Joy (inspired by my friend’s Navigating by the Stars).
+With the help of my lovely tecky husband I created Navigating By Joy.

 For two years I wrote solely for the pleasure of writing, with no thought that anyone might be reading my words.
 Here’s my very first (very short) post.

 After a while, Google found my blog and for the first time I experienced the thrill of making a contribution to strangers.
-(Google thinks everyone who wants to build a model Celtic Roundhouse should visit this expert, which always makes me chuckle.)
+(Google thinks everyone who wants to build a model Celtic Roundhouse should visit this ‘expert’, LOL.)

 Then in January 2013 I decided it was time to connect two of my favourite hobbies: reading homeschool blogs and writing my own.

 I scanned Problogger for some tips about creating better posts.
-(The best thing I learned: focus on one idea per post.)
-I figured out how to join link ups (here’s the first post I linked up).
+I figured out how to join link-ups (here’s the first post I linked up).
 And finally I worked up the courage to show my appreciation for my favourite bloggers by leaving comments.

 Recently a couple of other creative pursuits have been competing with blogging for my time.
-I’m taking a grade 4 classical guitar exam, learning German and brushing up my Spanish.
-I also find that being an unschooling mentor to my kids uses more creative energy than teaching them a curriculum.
+I’m also finding that being an unschooling mentor to my kids uses more creative energy than teaching them a curriculum.